Characters of the DC Extended Universe: Emilia Harcourt

 Emilia Harcourt (portrayed by Jennifer Holland) is an A.R.G.U.S. agent.
 An experienced field officer, Harcourt previously worked for the CIA and the NSA.
 Harcourt serves as part of the Task Force X command staff, and rebels against Amanda Waller after she decides to allow Starro to rampage through Corto Maltese, providing intel to Task Force X to quell the rampage.
 As punishment, Harcourt is reassigned to Project Butterfly.
-Though she initially despises her teammates, especially Peacemaker, Harcourt gradually warms to them and later becomes the leader of the operation following Murn's death.
+Though she initially despises her teammates, especially Peacemaker, Harcourt gradually warms to them and later becomes the leader of the operation following Murn's (Ik Nobe Lok) death.
 She is later seen in charge of the underwater Task Force X facility that temporarily holds Black Adam and several other criminals in stasis until Doctor Fate helps Adam escape to take down Sabbac.
-Later, she locates Billy Batson/ Shazam to recruit him into the Justice Society.
+Later, she locates Billy Batson / Shazam to recruit him into the Justice Society.